General Terms and Conditions ScheerSanders Advocaten

 5.5.
 If the client is in default, the client shall also owe the extrajudicial expenses.
 If the client is a natural person who does not act in the performance of a profession or business, the extrajudicial expenses shall be determined in accordance with Section 6:96, Paragraph 4 Dutch Civil Code.
 If the client acts in the performance of a profession or business, the actual incurred extrajudicial expenses shall be payable, with a minimum of 15% of the claimed amount.

 5.6.
-The client herewith grants its irrevocable consent to the partnership, as well as to the foundation “Stichting Beheer Derdengelden ScheerSanders Advocaten”, which has authorised the partnership in this matter to set off any funds received for or from the client against - or to use them for the payment of - what the client owes the partnership.
+The client herewith grants its irrevocable consent to the firm, as well as to the foundation “Stichting Beheer Derdengelden ScheerSanders Advocaten”, which has authorised the firm in this matter to set off any funds received for or from the client against - or to use them for the payment of - what the client owes the firm.

 6.1.
-The professional liability of the lawyers who are associated with the partnership shall be limited to the amount to which the partnership is entitled to receive payment per event under the professional liability insurance policy taken out by the partnership.
+The professional liability of the lawyers who are associated with the firm shall be limited to the amount to which the firm is entitled to receive payment per event under the professional liability insurance policy taken out by the firm.

-6.3.
-All claims shall expire in any event if, within one year after the event or circumstances that lead or may lead to liability, the client fails to notify the partnership of the claim in writing by registered mail.
+6.2.
+All claims shall expire in any event if, within one year after the event or circumstances that lead or may lead to liability, the client fails to notify the firm of the claim in writing by registered mail.
 Per event, the one-year period shall start on the date on which the client has discovered, or reasonably should have discovered, the aforementioned event or circumstances.

-6.4.
-The partnership does not accept liability for any failure to perform on the part of third parties who are engaged for the fulfilment of an assignment and fail to perform their services.
+6.3.
+The firm does not accept liability for third parties who are engaged for the fulfilment of an assignment and fail to perform their services.

 End of the assignment

 7.1.
-The client and the partnership are at all times entitled to terminate the professional services agreement.
+The client and the firm are at all times entitled to terminate the professional services agreement.
 Notification of termination shall be effected in writing.

 7.2.
 In the event of (premature) termination of the assignment, the client shall owe the fees and disbursements based on the performed services up to the date of termination of the assignment.